are-mj/thermodynamics/README.md

 helmholtz.m:  Helmholtz molar free energy and partial derivatives.
 Used by thermo.Tvcalc

-parametersXX.m: Parameters for spscies XX.
+parametersXX.m: Parameters for spescies XX.
 Used by thermo and helmholtz.

 A number of supplementary funcrions and examples are also included.